In continuation on the theme of building agile, scalable and flexible networks, this article looks…

 In a nutshell, the SDN paradigm separates the switching hardware from the software, effectively decoupling the data plane from the control plane.
 Operators don’t have to configure traffic flow rules at each switch anymore but instead can set traffic flow rules at a central controller which will then push these instructions out to the different switches.
 The language between this controller and the switches is an open protocol, with OpenFlow being the most commonly used one.
 This guarantees interoperability between switching hardware of different manufacturers and gives operators more freedom to introduce innovative and updated services without being constrained by closed and proprietary platforms.

-Through the SDN paradigm, business policies can be quickly translated into routing configurations through centralised control.
+Through the SDN paradigm, business policies can be quickly translated into routing configurations through centralized control.
 This includes:

-- prioritisation (e.g. video traffic over web traffic)
+- prioritization (e.g. video traffic over web traffic)